 Tracks: Nutrition, USDA

-Explore the ins and outs of USDA labeling - such as product names and qualifiers; undefined RACC and nutrient claims; negative, uncured, organic and natural claims.
-Bring your specific questions on the subtleties of labeling to our industry and PLC experts.
+Explore the ins and outs of USDA labeling by bringing your specific questions on the subtleties of labeling with our PLC experts.
+Includes a discussion of commonly asked USDA regulatory questions.

 empty box